jstrait/wavefile/README.markdown

     w.stereo?           # Alias for num_channels == 2
     w.sample_rate       # 11025, 22050, 44100, etc.
     w.bits_per_sample   # 8 or 16
+	w.duration          # Example: {:hours => 0, :minutes => 3, :seconds => 12, :milliseconds => 345 }

+You can view all of the metadata at once using the `inspect()` method.
+It returns a multi-line string:

+    w.inspect()

+	# Example result:
+	#   Channels:        2
+	#   Sample rate:     44100
+	#   Bits per sample: 16
+	#   Block align:     4
+	#   Byte rate:       176400
+	#   Sample count:    498070
+	#   Duration:        0h:0m:11s:294ms

-You can also convert a file to different formats.
+You can use setter methods to convert a file to a different format.
 For example, you can convert a mono file to stereo, or down-sample a 16-bit file to 8-bit.

 	w.num_channels = 2
 	w.num_channels = :stereo   // Equivalent to line above
 	w.sample_rate = 22050
 	w.bits_per_sample = 16

+Changes are not saved to disk until you call the `save()` method.

+	w.save("myfile.wav")

 To create and save a new wave file: